Elias0127/Student-Profile-UI/README.md

 ### Optional Features

 - [x] 1.
 User can tap a button to change the color of the background view
-- [x] 4.
+- [x] 2.
 Any stylistic changes that are not default options
+    - Button corners

-Markup : - Butten corners, filling colors
+    - Filling colors
+    - Fonts